The Asylum Broadside

 The Appearance of the Obelisk

-Approximately fifty years before our story begins, the Obelisk appeared.
-Overnight, a massive iron landmass shaped like a stone sarcophagus rose from the center of the ocean, at the exact point where every compass in the world pointed.
-It was enormous, barren, and utterly without explanation.
+Nothing changed Asylum - and the world - so completely as the Obelisk.
+Overnight, a massive iron landmass shaped like a stone sarcophagus rose from the center of the ocean at the exact point where every compass in the world pointed.
+Completely barren, formed entirely of sedimentary rock, stark and unwelcoming, it was enormous and utterly without explanation.

-No one understood at the time that the Obelisk was not a natural formation.
-It was a prison, and the Cold Iron within it was not a resource.
+No one understood at the time that all of them - the miners, the merchants, the faithful - were right about the Obelisk being a prison.
+They were only wrong about who was imprisoned.
+The Cold Iron within it was not a resource.
 It was a corruption, seeded into the world as a weapon.
-Someone, or something, was slowly working to open it.
+Someone, or something, was slowly working to open it from the inside.

 Part Four